devschooldevops/09_ansible/1_introduction.md

 - Expressions that evaluate to true or false
 - Can be used to decide whether a given task is executed on a given machine or not

-### Tags
+### Roles
+- **Roles** provide a framework for fully independent, or interdependent collections of variables, tasks, files, templates, and modules
-- Keywords assigned to tasks
+- Used to simplify complex playbooks
-- Useful to run only a subset of a playbook
+- Allows you to logically break the playbook into reusable components
+- Roles are not playbooks, there is no way to directly execute a role
+- Can be used only within playbooks